cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Creating an annotation task

-1. Create an annotation task pressing `Create new task` button on the main page.
+1. Create an annotation task pressing `Create new task` button on the tasks page or on the project page.
     ![](static/documentation/images/image004.jpg)

 1. Specify parameters of the task: